 You could add to your kitchen know-how by using teabags and spices to flavour pasta or rice dishes - simply use discarded teabags to flavour pots of boiling water that can then be used to cook pasta and rice in, adding new flavours to your dishes.
 Or, you could make use of your green fingers by rebrewing used teabags or spices in a bucket of water to then water your garden with, giving your plants a dose of nutrients.

-At Optiat, we’ve come up with another way to reuse leftover chai spices.
-We are committed to making this yummy, health-boosting drink even more feel-good by turning the leftover spices into luxurious soap blocks.
-Using the residual chai spices from the delicious vegan Chai Syrup by the clever guys over at Henny & Joe’s, we make our indulgent chai soap blocks.
-This not only means that we can create natural, eco-friendly soap blocks by reloving leftover chai spices, but we can also embrew all the health benefits of chai tea into our soaps.
+At UpCircle, we’ve come up with another way to reuse leftover chai spices.
+We are committed to making this yummy, health-boosting drink even more feel-good by turning the leftover spices into luxurious aromatic soap bars.
+Using the residual chai spices from the delicious vegan Chai Syrup by the clever guys over at Henny & Joe’s, we make our indulgent chai soap bars.
+This not only means that we can create natural, eco-friendly soap bars by reloving leftover chai spices, but we can also embrew all the health benefits of chai tea into our soaps.
 Sounds like a win-win to us!

-Committed to making ethical beauty products, at Optiat we make our products by reusing and repurposing quality by-products of other processes, that would otherwise end up in landfill.
-Not only are they eco-friendly and made using only good stuff, our chai soaps are also COSMOS & Soil Association certified, palm-oil free AND vegan.
+Committed to making ethical beauty products, at UpCircle we make our products by reusing and repurposing quality by-products of other processes, that would otherwise end up in landfill.
+Not only are they eco-friendly and made using only good stuff (100% natural), our chai soaps are also COSMOS & Soil Association certified, palm-oil free AND vegan.
 Talk about pulling out all the stops.